Improving Performance of Spike-based Deep Q-Learning using Ternary Neurons: Introduction

 \section{Introduction}

-Reinforcement learning (RL) algorithms, such as Q-learning, when used in mobile and autonomous systems, such as robots and drones, enable them to learn complex decision-making strategies in dynamic and uncertain operating environments.
-The onboard processing of these algorithms on mobile systems allows for faster responses, reduced latency, and the ability to operate in remote or communication-limited environments.
-In addition, power is the leading design constraint in many such platforms, and the impact of hardware and software design decisions on mission performance, endurance, and reliability must be considered early in the design cycle.

-Deep reinforcement learning (DRL) has shown impressive results in decision making in numerous application domains, including autonomous vehicle and robot navigation in dynamic environments~\citep{zhu2017target,ha2018automated,hu2021sim,zhang2021tactical}.
-However, the power consumed by DRL-based algorithms, especially those developed using classical deep neural networks (DNNs) such as deep Q networks (DQN), during inference can be a limiting factor in their deployment on mobile platforms~\citep{huhigh}. \emph{Spiking neural networks} (\emph{SNNs}) offer a promising pathway to accomplish this task.
-These networks are inspired by the operational principles of biological neurons, in which neurons communicate with each other by sending short impulses, called spikes, through synapses.
-Such spiking neurons can be organized into feed-forward layers or in a recurrent topology~\citep{ghosh2009spiking, izhikevich2003izhkModels}.
-This form of brain-inspired computing holds significant promise for various spatial and temporal pattern recognition tasks~\citep{cao2015spiking, wu2018spatio, lee2020enabling, lv2022spiking}.
+\emph{Deep reinforcement learning} (\emph{DRL}) has demonstrated strong performance in decision making across numerous application domains, including autonomous vehicle and robot navigation in dynamic environments~\cite{hu2021sim}.
+However, the power consumed by DRL-based algorithms, especially those built on classical deep neural networks (DNNs) such as deep Q-networks (DQN), during inference can limit their deployment on mobile platforms. \emph{Spiking neural networks} (\emph{SNNs}) offer an energy-efficient alternative.
+These networks are inspired by the operational principles of biological neurons, which communicate by sending short impulses, called spikes, through synapses.
+Such spiking neurons can be organized into feed-forward layers or recurrent topologies.
+This brain-inspired computing model is well suited to spatial and temporal pattern recognition tasks.

-SNN offers a much simpler computational model compared to a traditional artificial neural network (ANN) due to two main reasons: spike activity within the SNN is typically sparse, with many neurons inactive at any given moment, leading to fewer active calculations; and addition operations dominate over multiplication operations~\citep{naveros2014spiking,teeter2018generalized}.
-Together, these features create an extremely energy-efficient processing paradigm.
-SNNs can be deployed on neuromorphic chips designed specifically to execute them~\citep{schuman2022opportunities}.
-Several designs have been developed; for example, DYNAP-SE~\citep{Moradi_etal18}, Loihi~\citep{davies2018loihi}, Akida~\citep{akida2}, and TrueNorth~\citep{truenorth}.
-Various FPGA-based architectures have also recently been developed~\citep{abdelsalam2018efficient,corradi2021,li2021fast,liu2023low,carpegna2022spiker,Matinizadeh2024}.